-The Chancellor announced that the Government's National Living Wage will rise to £11.44 an hour in November 2023's Autumn Statement.
+The Chancellor announced that the legal minimum wage - which the government call the National Living Wage - will rise to £12.21 an hour in October 2024's budget.

 With a number of different 'Living Wages', it can get confusing.
-Here we break down the different types, and explain why the real Living Wage should be the minimum people earn.
+Here we break down the different types, and explain why employers should pay everyone at least the real Living Wage.

 What's the National Living Wage?